Topological superconductivity in a spin-orbit coupled Kondo lattice: Conclusion

 which explicitly breaks the chiral symmetry for $\mu\neq 0$ and couples $W_1$ and $W_2$.
 Consequently, when $\mu\neq 0$, $W_1$ and $W_2$ condense simultaneously for sufficiently large Kondo coupling, and the 4-fold degenerate state becomes the 2-fold degenerate $U(1)\times Z_2$ state, as shown in Fig. \ref{fig:phasediagram}(c).
 Remarkably, the topological phases we found earlier are robust against the nonzero chemical potential $\mu$, unless it closes and reopens the gap.
 Therefore, when $\mu\neq 0$, the TRS-breaking transition to a (possibly topological) superconductor becomes one-step. }

-\textit{Conclusion.}---
+\section{Conclusion}

 We have presented calculations on the CPT Kondo lattice which demonstrate the feasibility of topological superconductivity in the Kondo lattice.
 Our approach takes advantage of an underlying Yao-Lee spin model to control the gauge fluctuations associated with fractionalization, without the need to invoke a large-N expansion.
 While our model calculation depends on a specific model, the results exhibit a new class of topological superconductivity that may occur under a wide range of circumstances.
 The model state we have uncovered involves $Z_2$ fractionalized order: the pairing between electrons and a $Z_2$ spin liquid with gapless spin excitations.
 A fascinating aspect of this topological superconductivity, is the spin-1/2 character of the order parameter, for unlike conventional Cooper pairing, the order parameter transforms under a $S=1/2$, double group representation and is consequently subject to Kramer's theorem, allowing for a spontaneous time-reversal breaking chiral superconductor, developing via a single phase transition, independently of the underlying lattice.
+We remark that although our mean-field calculations suggest the existence of novel charge-$e$ topological superconductivity, fluctuations beyond mean-field theory may as well lead to other competing phases.
+Therefore, complementary numerical methods are necessary to justify the existence of the proposed phase, which is beyond the scope of this work and interesting for future studies.